 Where do we go from here?
 We are crystal clear that widespread adoption of rooftop and community-scale/owned solar is central to the future.
 Furthermore, we’re sure the need for transition is now.
 Microgrids, storage, electric vehicles, and other technologies are no doubt part of that future too.

 There seems to be a lot of hope invested in the magic of “models” these days and we’ve certainly been a part of that.
 In fact, in our early years, we believed that the problem at the intersection of finance and policy could be solved with a model.
 We now think in terms of “modalities” (i.e. many ways) and not models (i.e. a rigid way) for reasons too many to mention here.
 We once won an award from The Solar Foundation for “our” model.
 We’ve done some good with that model but frankly it has limits, as do all models.
-Maybe not always, but models tend to be proprietary, guarded by non-disclosure agreements and usually the brainchild of a “professional” looking to profit.
+Maybe not always, but models tend to be rigid, proprietary, guarded by non-disclosure agreements and usually the brainchild of a “professional” looking to profit.
 We have great respect for TSF but we never displayed our award because we felt like there was–and still is– a lot of work left to do.

-We also know that the path forward isn’t just technology.
+We also know that the path forward isn’t just about technology.
 We have to ask what kind of communities and economy do we want, and what kind of institutions do we need to create the conditions for realizing them?
 Our work, research and experiences tell us that there is need and opportunity to merge the social and the technical in ways that shift local financial resources in ways that promote livelihoods and community wealth.
 We also see market forces favoring renewables and the need to preserve important public institutions with solar lending a hand.